vic-ma/howtodismantle.github.io/_posts/2025-05-04-SAP-Hana-Meets-Peakboard-Mastering-ODBC-Integration-Step-by-Step.md

 For this article, we will use a Hana instance hosted in SAP BTP---a cloud service from SAP.
 For Hana instances that are hosted elsewhere (e.g. AWS, Azure, on-prem), the steps are almost identical.
 The only thing that changes is the structure of the SQL endpoint.

+The following screenshot shows our Hana instance, as it appears in our Hana administration dashboard.
+To [get the SQL endpoint](https://help.sap.com/docs/hana-cloud-data-lake/interactive-sql-dbisql-context-sensitive-help-for-data-lake-relational-engine/get-sap-hana-database-connection-properties) for our system, we perform these steps:
+1. Open the context menu for our endpoint.
+2. Select **Copy SQL Endpoint**

-The following screenshot shows the running Hana instance in the central cloud administration.
-In the context menu we have the option to copy the SQL endpoint to access the system.
-We will need it later.
+We open the context menu on our the Hana instance, and we copy the SQL endpoint for accessing the system.
+We will need this later.

 ![image](/assets/2025-05-04/010.png)